 Goodwill Hosts Easter Hat Parade for S.T.A.R.S.
 Participants

-FORT WORTH, TEXAS (April 14, 2017) – On Friday, April 14, more than 80 participants in Goodwill Fort Worth’s S.T.A.R.S.
+FORT WORTH, TEXAS (April 14, 2017) – On Friday, April 14, more than 80 participants in Goodwill North Central Texas’s S.T.A.R.S.
 (Skills Training Achieves Results) program for adults with significant mental disabilities participated in an Easter Hat Parade and Easter egg hunt in honor of the holiday.

 Employees made Easter hats in the S.T.A.R.S. art studio as part of the program.
 Awards were given for prettiest hat, most colorful hat, funniest hat, “bunniest” hat and best Easter hat dance.

 S.T.A.R.S recreates daily living scenarios through an interactive, realistic environment.
 Participants rotate between different places such as the apartment, general store, town square, art studio and fitness center.
 Each different place gives participants a chance to learn real life skills while having fun and interacting with staff and participants.
 The curriculum is designed to help participants overcome their disadvantages and achieve maximum independence.